My Story

 We stayed in youth hostels or budget bed-and-breakfasts, stepped far out of our suburban Canadian comfort zones, and had a marvelous time.

 After my epic summer trip around Great Britain, I stayed in England and attended the University of Reading for three years to earn my BA in English Language and Literature and attended the University of Durham for a year to earn my Teaching Certificate.
-During holiday times, I traveled as much as I could on a student budget, venturing to Austria, France, and Spain, and spending every weekend I could exploring England and Scotland.
+During holiday times, I traveled as much as I could on a student budget, venturing to Austria, France, and Spain, and spending every free weekend exploring England and Scotland.

 Living and traveling abroad taught me so much.
-I discovered that I loved exploring new cities and visiting museums, galleries, and historical sites to learn about history and art.
+I discovered that I enjoyed exploring new cities and visiting museums, galleries, and historical sites to learn about history and art.
 I also enjoyed sampling unfamiliar food (once my palate matured after the Swedish smorgasbord incident), meeting new people, and writing about my experiences.

 Family Travel

-Fast forward a few years and I met my husband Gregg Simpson who had taken his first trip to Europe when he was eleven.
 One of the many things that drew us together when we first met was our mutual love of travel.
 Eight years after our daughter Julia was born (and we could finally afford it), we set off on what was to be the first of numerous trips to Europe together.

 Since our first family trip to Europe in 1994, we’ve returned many times, often to exhibit Gregg’s paintings (he’s an artist – check out his website!) and to facilitate the research for my latest novel.